calandradas/Kminder-Mindmap-Joplin-Plugin/README.md

 2.Open Joplin's "Tools->Options->Plugins" menu, click on "Manage your plugins", select "Install from file", and select the corresponding calandra.kityminder.joplin.jpl to install it.

-## how to use Kityminder Mindmap Plugin
+## How to use Kityminder Mindmap Plugin

 After the installation is complete, create a new note, and a brain icon will appear in the upper right corner of Joplin.
 Click it to enter the mind map editing mode.
 To edit an existing mindmap, you need to be in markdown mode.
 When the mouse is placed on the mindmap, an Edit icon will appear.
 Click it to enter the mind map editing mode.